-What do these new regulations mean for the sector?
+What does the new EU MDR mean for the medical sector?

-Thanks to these new regulations, we now have stable, clear and balanced rules and a regulation framework that is recognised internationally.
-They were introduced to increase clinical safety and unify the access to the medical market for manufacturers.
+EU MDR provides stable, clear and balanced rules and a regulatory framework that is recognised internationally.
+It was introduced to increase clinical safety and unify the access to the medical market for manufacturers.

 EU MDR - definitions

 A medical device is an element, tool, application, software or an implant, manufactured to be used as a standalone item or together with other devices, and that is to be used for one or more activities on the following list: